AlyCamara105/E-Commerce/Readme.md

-Stopped at 8:01
+Stopped at 19:04
-Note: There is an error with the nav bar.
-It is not properly using justify content space between for the logo and the links
+Note: Add the image vh trick he did on this project to the personal website project